 - It functions very well as part of a gap assessment or self-assessment of your own controls.
 The SCA defines 18 specific, widely-accepted critical risk control areas, which map very well to most information security implementations.
 Because this tool is highly structured and clearly defined, it can allow you to see your year-over-year improvements in your information security program, as well as help identify areas that might need attention.

 - The SCA is highly flexible.
 Unlike some other types of assessments, almost any control area can be scoped into or out of the assessment.
 So, you can tailor it very precisely to your specific needs.
-In audit-speak, the SCA is an “attestation;” that is, the auditor looks at your controls and determines whether they exist or whether they don’t.
-This provides flexibility in that a qualified professional auditor can be engaged to attest to specific controls as you deem appropriate.
+During the SCA, the auditor looks at your controls and determines whether they exist or whether they don’t.
+This provides a fact-based and objective approach to determining your security posture.

 - It is applicable to a broad range of frameworks and requirements.
 The controls specified in the SCA are expressly mapped to controls and requirements for the following:

 - NIST SP 800-53 (National Institute of Standards and Technology Special Publication 800-53)

 - HIPAA (Health Insurance Portability and Accountability Act)

 - PCI DSS (Payment Card Industry Data Security Standard)

 - It also maps well (although this is not expressly noted in the SCA documentation) to: